zMarkitos/zMOptimization_2026/Optimization_English.md

   delay-chunk-unloads-by: 10s
 ```

 Keeps chunks loaded for 10 seconds after a player moves away.
-Avoids constantly loading/unloading the same chunks when a player goes back and forth.
+Prevents constantly loading/unloading the same chunks when a player goes back and forth.

 </details>